deanfoxcd/Modern-React-React-Quiz/README.md

-# Learn useReducer by Building a Quiz App
+# A React Quiz App

-- Learnt how to use useReducer and it's correspoding functionality
-- Practiced builing a project by placing each component in a new file
--